paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 ### Statutory Notes

 #### USAID Overseas Program
 Pub.
+L. 116–260, div.
+K, title VII, § 7064(a)–(d), Dec.
+27, 2020, 134 Stat.
+1809, provided that: “(a) Authority.—Up to $110,000,000 of the funds made available in title III of this Act [title III of div.
+K of Pub.
+L. 116–260, 134 Stat.
+1702] pursuant to or to carry out the provisions of part I of the Foreign Assistance Act of 1961 [[22 U.S.C.
+2151](./chapter-032-foreign-assistance.md#section-2151) et seq.], including funds appropriated under the heading ‘Assistance for Europe, Eurasia and Central Asia’, may be used by the United States Agency for International Development to hire and employ individuals in the United States and overseas on a limited appointment basis pursuant to the authority of sections 308 and 309 of the Foreign Service Act of 1980 ([22 U.S.C.
+3948](./chapter-052-foreign-service.md#section-3948) and 3949). “(b) Restriction.—The authority to hire individuals contained in subsection (a) shall expire on September 30, 2022. “(c) Program Account Charged.—The account charged for the cost of an individual hired and employed under the authority of this section shall be the account to which the responsibilities of such individual primarily relate: Provided, That funds made available to carry out this section may be transferred to, and merged with, funds appropriated by this Act in title II [title II of div.
+K of Pub.
+L. 116–260, 134 Stat.
+1701] under the heading ‘Operating Expenses’. “(d) Foreign Service Limited Extensions.—Individuals hired and employed by USAID [United States Agency for International Development], with funds made available in this Act [titles I to VII of div.
+K of Pub.
+L. 116–260, 134 Stat.
+1691] or prior Acts making appropriations for the Department of State, foreign operations, and related programs, pursuant to the authority of section 309 of the Foreign Service Act of 1980 ([22 U.S.C.
+3949](./chapter-052-foreign-service.md#section-3949)), may be extended for a period of up to 4 years notwithstanding the limitation set forth in such section.”

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
+L. 116–94, div.
+G, title VII, § 7064(a)–(d), Dec.
+20, 2019, 133 Stat.
+2928, 2929, as amended by Pub.
+L. 116–136, div.
+B, title XI, § 21004, Mar.
+27, 2020, 134 Stat.
+591.

+Pub.
 L. 116–6, div.
 F, title VII, § 7057(a)–(e), Feb.
 15, 2019, 133 Stat.
-371, provided that: “(a) Authority.—Up to $93,000,000 of the funds made available in title III of this Act [title III of div.
-F of Pub.
-L. 116–6, 133 Stat.
-278] pursuant to or to carry out the provisions of part I of the Foreign Assistance Act of 1961 [[22 U.S.C.
-2151](./chapter-032-foreign-assistance.md#section-2151) et seq.], including funds appropriated under the heading ‘Assistance for Europe, Eurasia and Central Asia’, may be used by the United States Agency for International Development to hire and employ individuals in the United States and overseas on a limited appointment basis pursuant to the authority of sections 308 and 309 of the Foreign Service Act of 1980 ([22 U.S.C.
-3948](./chapter-052-foreign-service.md#section-3948) and 3949). “(b) Restrictions.—“(1) The number of individuals hired in any fiscal year pursuant to the authority contained in subsection (a) may not exceed 175. “(2) The authority to hire individuals contained in subsection (a) shall expire on September 30, 2020. “(c) Conditions.—The authority of subsection (a) should only be used to the extent that an equivalent number of positions that are filled by personal services contractors or other non-direct hire employees of USAID [United States Agency for International Development], who are compensated with funds appropriated to carry out part I of the Foreign Assistance Act of 1961 [[22 U.S.C.
-2151](./chapter-032-foreign-assistance.md#section-2151) et seq.], including funds appropriated under the heading ‘Assistance for Europe, Eurasia and Central Asia’, are eliminated. “(d) Program Account Charged.—The account charged for the cost of an individual hired and employed under the authority of this section shall be the account to which the responsibilities of such individual primarily relate: Provided, That funds made available to carry out this section may be transferred to, and merged with, funds appropriated by this Act in title II [title II of div.
-F of Pub.
-L. 116–6, 133 Stat.
-277] under the heading ‘Operating Expenses’. “(e) Foreign Service Limited Extensions.—Individuals hired and employed by USAID, with funds made available in this Act [div.
-F of Pub.
-L. 116–6, 133 Stat.
-267] or prior Acts making appropriations for the Department of State, foreign operations, and related programs, pursuant to the authority of section 309 of the Foreign Service Act of 1980 ([22 U.S.C.
-3949](./chapter-052-foreign-service.md#section-3949)), may be extended for a period of up to 4 years notwithstanding the limitation set forth in such section.”

-Similar provisions were contained in the following prior appropriation acts:
+371.

 Pub.
 L. 115–141, div.
 K, title VII, § 7057(a)–(e), Mar.
 23, 2018, 132 Stat.
 941.